bret-m-harv/sr-analytics-engineer-assignment/README.md

 Within your GitHub Fork, create a pull request with improvements to the 3 files in the `analyses/` directory, focusing on the following:

-1. **Logic Accuracy:** Ensure the query logic accurately generates output to address the questions listed at the beginning of the file; update the baseline query output if necessary.
+1. **Logic Accuracy:** Ensure the query logic accurately generates output to address the questions listed at the beginning of each file; update the baseline query output if necessary.
 2. **Consistency & Readability:** Suggest changes to improve consistency and readability of logic across all three files.
 3. **Communication:** Explain why you are proposing the changes within your PR; add code comments inline where you feel they add value.

 ## Part 2: Analytical Data Model Design

-Now that you are familiar with the underlying data and sample use cases, design a set of reusable data models based on `stg_datahub_entities` to address analytical needs and enable broader insights.
+Now that you are familiar with the underlying data and sample use cases, design a set of reusable dbt models built on top of `stg_datahub_entities` to address analytical needs and enable broader insights.
 Your models should:

 1. **Support Existing Analyses**: Build models to answer questions from the `analyses` directory:
    - Domains assigned to Datasets/Dashboards, their descriptions, and count of assigned entities.